* OVER 20,000 DELIGHTED STUDENTS HAVE TAKEN THIS COURSE! MANY OF THEM HAVE GONE ON TO START THEIR SUCCESSFUL BUSINESSES

 This course is ideal for people who are either thinking about starting their business, are in the very beginning stages of starting their business, or have started and are struggling to make progress.
 You will get solid business fundamentals from the lectures, and personal help from me if you have particular questions on how to start your business.

 There is a very unique story behind this course.
-I originally created the Problemio business apps which now have over 500,000 entrepreneurs who downloaded the apps.
-On the apps, entrepreneurs are able to ask business questions.
+I originally created the Problemio business apps which now have over 1,000,000 entrepreneurs who downloaded the apps.
+On the apps, entrepreneurs were able to ask business questions.
 I took all the questions that were ever asked on the apps, and summed them up into the issues covered in this course.
 That means that the issues covered in the course come from entrepreneurs just like yourself!

 So if you are starting a business, this is a great way to guarantee that the material in the course will be very relevant to the things you are going through now, or things you will be going through soon.